-As mentioned before, Mexico plays a decisive role in the development of the Central American crisis.
-It sits between Central America itself and the United States, which means it is the only way for immigrants to reach their destination, i.e., America.
-As the present Mexican President Andres Manuel Lopez Obrador has said several times, his country is open to any kind of immigration and willing to provide jobs to anyone crossing the southern borders as long as they respect the local laws.
+As mentioned before Mexico plays a decisive role in the development of the Central American crisis.
+It sits between Central America itself and the United States which means it is the only way for immigrants to get to their destination which is America.
+As the Mexican President Andres Manuel Lopez Obrador has expressed several times his country is open to any kind of immigration and willing to provide jobs to anyone crossing the southern borders as long as they respect the local laws.

-A major negative impact Mexico has on Central American countries, though, is the Drug Trafficking Organizations, which are operating on its ground.
-Many DTOs, such as Los Zetas, have been most active in the Northern Triangle, which explains the current situation in the region.
-The frequent drug transit activities have led drug use, especially in the NTCA, to rising exponentially and smaller drug wars to erupting all over the region due to local gangs wanting to claim the drug routes and other territories for them.
+The biggest effect that Mexico has on Central America though are the Drug Trafficking Organizations which are operating on their grounds.
+Many DTOs such as Los Zetas have been most active in the Northern Triangle, explaining the current situation in this region.
+The frequent drug transshipment activities have forced drug use, especially in the NTCA, to rise exponentially and smaller drug wars to erupt all over the region due to local gangs wanting to claim the drug routes and other territory for them.

-United Nations High Commissioner on Refugees (UNHCR)
+United Nations High Commissioner On Refugees (UNHCR)

-Even though the United Nations High Commissioner on Refugees has been kept busy by the migration crisis in Europe, the recent immigration waves in Central America have forced the UN to oversee the situation in this region.
-According to its official website, there are approximately 170.000 refugees and asylum-seekers coming from the Northern Triangle trying to cross the Mexican borders.
-That is why the UNHCR is attempting to improve regional cooperation with the goal to enhance the security and the protection of the locals, to improve the reception standards for asylum-seekers and to establish possible protection networks.
-In cooperation with many other UN Organizations, the Central American governments, the Organization of American States (OAS) and the World Bank, they signed the San Jose Action Statement in order to address the issue and come up with solutions to improve protection for all violently displaced refugees.
+Even though the United Nations High Commissioner on Refugees has been kept busy by the migration crisis in Europe, recent sparks in immigration waves in Central America have forced the UN to oversee the situation in this region.
+According to their official website there are approximately 170.000 refugees and asylum-seekers coming from the Northern Triangle, trying to cross the Mexican borders.
+That is why the UNHCR is trying to improve regional cooperation with the goal to enhance the security and the protection of the locals, to improve the reception standards for asylum-seekers and to establish possible protection networks.
+In cooperation with many other UN Organizations, the Central American governments, the Organization of American States (OAS) and the World Bank they signed the San Jose Action Statement in order to address the issue and come up with solutions to improve protection for all violently displaced refugees.

-United Nations Observer Group in Central America (ONUCA)
+United Nations Observer Group In Central America (ONUCA)

 The ONUCA was founded in November 1989 after an agreement of the five Central American leaders to cease the ongoing wars.
-Its goal was the demobilization of the Nicaraguan Resistance in order to establish peace and democracy in a country, which had been plagued by war for years.
-The main aim, though, was to demobilize any irregular forces and to destroy their arsenal.
-The organization accelerated the process of disarmament and played an essential role in any kind of peacekeeping operations that took place during this time.
-The pacification of the area took many steps forward with the help of the ONUCA, while they encouraged the local parties to resolve any conflicts in the region.
+Its goal was the demobilization of the Nicaraguan Resistance in order to establish peace and democracy in a country which had been plagued by war for years.
+The main aim though was to demobilize any irregular forces and to destroy their arsenal.
+The organization accelerated the process of disarmament and played an essential role in any kinds of peacekeeping operations that took place during this time.
+The pacification of the area took many steps forward with the help of ONUCA while they encouraged the local parties to resolve any conflicts in the region.